nss-se-cohort-04/.github/contributing.md

 ### [How do I deliver my feedback?](https://rewind.com/blog/best-practices-for-reviewing-pull-requests-in-github/)

+### Question you should ask yourself when reviewing a PR
+#### Code Style and Formatting
+_ Are there consistent indentation, naming conventions, and code structure aka does the gradle checkstyle task pass?
+_ Is the code clear and concise with meaningful variable names and comments?
+_ Are all editor-specific or other local metadata files excluded from Git by adding them to .gitignore?
+_ Have all API keys or other sensitive information been excluded from the source code?
+_ Have relevant documentation updates been made, including Javadoc comments and README files PR description and title?
+_ Is it clear what changes are introduced?
+What bugs are fixed?
+If any new features added?
+_ Is it easy to understand the code?
+_ Did the author include all relevant context and informatiomn on how to test the code in the Pull request?
+#### Functionality
+- Does the proposed change implement the intended functionality, does it compile and run on the reviewers machine locally?
+- Have various scenarios been tested to identify potential bugs or edge cases?
+#### Testing
+- Are there appropriate unit tests accompanying the changes?
+- Are the unit tests passing?

+Functionality:
+Does the proposed change implement the intended functionality, does it compile and run on the reviewers machine locally?
+Have various scenarios been tested to identify potential bugs or edge cases?

+Testing:
+Are there appropriate unit tests accompanying the changes?
+Are the unit tests passing?

 ### Why do we do PR reviews?
 This is a great learning opportunity for both the author and the reviewer.
 Make the most of it ask question looks things you can use in your own code next time suggest things you would have done/did differently in your own work.